Writing scripts for remote actions on Mac

 For security reasons, Nexthink requires Bash scripts for remote actions on macOS to be digitally signed with the codesign

 tool.
+Apple stores the signature in the extended attributes of a file.
 Pack your signed script as a tar.gz

 file to preserve its extended attributes.
 Nexthink web interface only accepts files with the tar.gz